What Is TSCM

 • Confrontation-based investigation

-• Random “bug detector” gadget scanning
+• Basic “bug detector” gadget scanning

 • Property damage